Sausty/Luc/README.md

 - Wrappers for most of the Metal objects
 - A scene system
 - Custom shading
+- A camera system (Currently only supports perspective projection)

 ## Things I would like to implement :